ml8/ml8.github.io/pages/posts/sigcse2026.md

 Software engineering is hard.
 At its core is the construction of _complex_ and _reliable_ systems from _simple_ and _unreliable_ components.
-This construction is fraught with complexities---complexities that we may believe that generative AI is the answer to.
+This construction is fraught with complexities---complexities that marketing claims AI will solve.

-But the reality is that generative AI and LLMs are great at solving our **accidental complexities**.
-They are not yet, nor likely ever, solving our **essential complexities**.
-They're fantastic at solving the overhead of syntax, connecting systems, etc. However, AI tools are only as good as the spec they are given.
-For nontrivial problems, the spec is the hard part, and the part that requires the computer scientist and computer science thinking.
-The coding is the mechanical translation of these specs and corresponding mental models.
+The reality is that generative AI and LLMs excel at solving our **accidental complexities**: the overhead of syntax, connecting systems, aggregating disparate data sources, etc. They do not---**and likely will never**---solve our **essential complexities**.
+For nontrivial problems, _what_ to build is the hard part, and the part that requires the computer scientist and deep computer science thinking.
+Coding is just the mechanical translation of these specs and corresponding mental models.

 **There is no silver bullet for solving the essential complexity, at least no silver bullet that comes from the statistical correlation of symbols in